linagora/tmail-backend/demo/README.md

 1. Run `./dev.sh start` to start all services and propagate configurations.
 2. Visit `tmail-frontend` at http://test.sso.example.com:8080
-3. Login with SSO, with the credentials `james-user@localhost / secret`
+3. Login with SSO, with the credentials `james-user@tmail.com / secret`
 4. Try logging out, first by visiting `http://sso.example.com`, then click Logout and confirm.
 5. Navigate back to `tmail-frontend` at http://test.sso.example.com:8080.
 The `/jmap` calls should now be rejected by `krakend` because the token is invalid.